Icenium/bond-content/vse-quick-start/1-build-image-gallery.md

 ### Step 4.
 Deploy your app on connected device.

 With AppBuilder, you can directly deploy on multiple connected devices simultaneously.
-You can deploy apps on devices running iOS 4.3.5 and later, Android 2.2 and later, Windows Phone or on the Kindle Fire.
+You can deploy apps on devices running iOS, Android, Windows Phone or on the Kindle Fire.

 <hr data-action="start" />